Shift in house price estimates during COVID-19 reveals effect of crisis on collective speculation: Results

+Nevertheless, the distribution tails extend well beyond 10\%, indicating that fluctuations in this real estate asset class are more similar to the heavy-tailed price fluctuation distributions observed for the equity asset class \cite{mantegna1995scaling}.
+One explanation for the heavy tails is the large scale of real estate depreciation that can occur over the lifetime of ownership, balanced on the other side by relatively sudden appreciation attributable to renovations.
+Put another way, when a property enters the real-estate market, there is a rapid update in asset valuation that incorporates information that had accrued over wide-ranging time scales.
+This is of course not dissimilar from stock markets, where the periodic release of earnings and other news are rapidly absorbed into stock prices \cite{petersen2010market,petersen2010market}.

-The price uncertainty, another valuable feature of the Zillow Inc. pricing algorithm, also shows considerable variation, is narrowly centered around the 10\% level, but with significant right-skew.
-Whereas for $P(\Delta P_{h})$ calculated using houses for sale we observe a systematic shift towards excess frequency of $\Delta P_{h}>0$ values after 2020 relative to before; for $P(U_{h})$ we observe the opposite trend.
-Interestingly, in the case of rental properties, we observe no shift in $P(\Delta P_{h})$ comparing before and after, whereas the frequency of larger $U_{h}$ values post-2020 increases dramatically, possibly reflecting COVID-19 eviction moratorium policy rapidly implemented in the US \cite{national2021rental,benfer2021eviction,gromis2022estimating}. see {\bf Fig. \ref{FigS3.fig}} for complementary distributions conditioned on market size, period and property type. \\
+The price uncertainty $U_{h}$ is a unique feature of the Zillow API data, which also shows considerable variation, and is narrowly centered around the 10\% level, but with significant right-skew.
+By way of comparison, consider the distribution $P(\Delta P_{h})$ calculated for properties listed for sale, for which we observe a systematic shift towards an excess frequency of $\Delta P_{h}>0$ values after 1/2020 relative to before.
+Conversely, in the case of $P(U_{h})$ we observe the opposite trend, signaling increased valuation confidence after 1/2020 relative to before.
+Interestingly, in the case of rental properties, we observe no shift in $P(\Delta P_{h})$ comparing before and after, whereas the frequency of larger $U_{h}$ values post-1/2020 increases dramatically, possibly reflecting COVID-19 eviction moratorium policy rapidly implemented in the US \cite{national2021rental,benfer2021eviction,gromis2022estimating}.
+See {\bf Fig. S4} for complementary distributions conditioned on market size, period and property type.\\

+{\bf Prominent shifts in real-estate valuation during COVID-19.} Using the CA real estate market before 1/2020 as a comparative baseline, {\bf Fig. \ref{Fig3.fig}} shows that the post-1/2020 market feature hallmarks of a speculative bubble -- namely (a) accelerated valuation growth net of change in fundamentals and (b) increased confidence in excess valuation.
+Somewhat ironically, these characteristics may have emerged by way of contagious spreading of `irrational exuberance' among market agents \cite{roehner2002patterns,glaeser2008housing,shiller2015irrational}.